Mother Earth cares for all of us but we have not discovered a fraction of all her gifts

 Landfill accident in Spain

-The pollution of the air is caused by humans.
+Humans cause the pollution of the air.
 We need oxygen to breathe so it is rather strange we cut oxygen-producing trees at an alarming rate.
 Then there are huge fires worldwide.
 All in all the air is becoming of lesser quality and causes many respiratory-related ailments.

 The air inside your house

 I live upcountry in an old farmhouse.
 In the winter, I open the windows and air at midday and in the summer I open everything early in the morning when it still is relatively cool.
-Especially the workrooms and bedroom are aired by opening the windows on all sides to really renew the air completely.
+I air especially the workrooms and bedroom by opening the windows on all sides to really renew the air completely.

 I am surprised to find out there is a study that stated indoor air is rarely refreshed?
 It seems that in Western countries people spend a lot of time inside their homes, in some cases up to 90% of their time.
 Imagine when you breathe the same air for days on end, really awful.